 - The Best Pizza for First-Time Bakers: Foolproof Pan Pizza

 If you've never made pizza before, these are the first tools you should spring for to start baking like a pro at home.

 This is the one.
 A scale is the number one most important tool for making consistently good pizza from scratch at home.

 Forget measuring cups and spoons; they simply aren't accurate for baking, and without accurate measurements, you can't make consistent dough.
 (Read more about why mass is the best way to measure for baking here.)
-The OXO Stainless Steel Scale features dual metric and imperial units (I make pizza almost exclusively with metric), an 11-pound (5kg) capacity, and a large, easy-to-read, backlit display that pulls out, so even the largest bowl won't block your reading.
+The OXO Stainless Steel Scale at Amazon features dual metric and imperial units (I make pizza almost exclusively with metric), an 11-pound (5kg) capacity, and a large, easy-to-read, backlit display that pulls out, so even the largest bowl won't block your reading.